-(5) Personal Knowledge.
+5. Personal knowledge.
 Though unlike MRE 803(6) there is no requirement that the report be made "at or near the time by, or from information transmitted by, a person with knowledge," this does not mean that every report prepared pursuant to a statutory duty is admissible.
 With regard to "matters observed pursuant to duty imposed by law as to which matters there was a duty to report" there must be not only a duty to record, but the information must be supplied by one who has observed it pursuant to a duty imposed by law, and reported it pursuant to a duty imposed by law.
 As one commentator has put it, "if the supplier of the information is not under a duty to do so, an essential link is broken....An illustration is the report of a police officer incorporating information from a bystander: the police officer qualifies as acting pursuant to an official duty but the bystander does not."
 Subsection (A) is limited to reports and data compilations regarding the general or overall activities of the public agency, and not records and reports based on otherwise inadmissible double hearsay.

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.8, p.488-489 Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.8, p.128 See In re Freiburger, 153 Mich App 251 (1986)
+7 Graham, Handbook of Federal Evidence (7th Ed), § 803.8 Michigan Court Rules Practice: Evidence, § 803.8 See In re Freiburger, 153 Mich App 251 (1986)

-(6) Exclusion of Police Reports Under Subsection (B).
+6. Exclusion of police reports under subsection (B).
 The Congressional legislative history, which added the exclusion on the use of police reports, is based on Confrontation Clause concerns.
 This does not preclude, in certain circumstances, the use of police reports as business records, or as past recollection recorded, or under subsection (A), where appropriate.

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.8, p.479-485 (legislative history)
+7 Graham, Handbook of Federal Evidence (7th Ed), § 803.8 (legislative history) Michigan Court Rules Practice: Evidence, § 803.8

-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.8, p.128 homicide investigation reports prepared with knowledge of possible litigation inadmissible)